Injectivity theorem for pseudo-effective line bundles and its applications: Abstract

 \section{Abstract}

-We formulate and establish a generalization of Koll\'ar's injectivity theorem for adjoint bundles twisted by a suitable multiplier ideal sheaf.
-As applications, we generalize Koll\'ar's vanishing theorem, Koll\'ar's torsion-freeness, generic vanishing theorem, and so on, for pseudo-effective line bundles.
-Our approach is not Hodge theoretic but analytic, which enables us to treat singular hermitian metrics with nonalgebraic singularities.
-For the proof of the main injectivity theorem, we use the theory of harmonic integrals on noncompact K\"ahler manifolds.
-For applications, we prove a Bertini-type theorem on the restriction of multiplier ideal sheaves to general members of free linear systems, which seems to be of independent interest.
+We formulate and establish a generalization of Koll\'ar's injectivity theorem for adjoint bundles twisted by suitable multiplier ideal sheaves.
+As applications, we generalize Koll\'ar's torsion-freeness, Koll\'ar's vanishing theorem, and a generic vanishing theorem for pseudo-effective line bundles.
+Our approach is not Hodge theoretic but analytic, which enables us to treat singular Hermitian metrics with nonalgebraic singularities.
+For the proof of the main injectivity theorem, we use $L^{2}$-harmonic forms on noncompact K\"ahler manifolds.
+For applications, we prove a Bertini-type theorem on the restriction of multiplier ideal sheaves to general members of free linear systems.